Lek mating: Hotspot model

 The hotspot model considers the female density to be the catalyst for the clustering of males.
 This model predicts that leks will form where females tend to reside as a way to increase female interaction.
 Female manakin traffic has been observed to be concentrated around leks, bathing sites, and fruiting areas, with males aggregated near the most visited fruiting resources.
 The hotspot model also predicts that lek size is dependent upon the number of females inhabiting a patch of land.
 To test if the number of females affects lek formation, a group of female little bustard decoys were added to a lek.
 The presence of these female decoys did not have an effect on lek size, tending to refute the hypothesis.

-Blackhole model
+Black hole model

-The blackhole model proposes that females have a preference for neither size nor type of male, but rather that females tend to be mobile and mate wherever leks may be located.
+The black hole model proposes that females have a preference for neither size nor type of male, but rather that females tend to be mobile and mate wherever leks may be located.
 This model predicts that female mobility is a response to male harassment.
 This prediction is difficult to test, but there was a negative correlation found between male aggressiveness and female visitation in the little bustard population, suggesting that the model might be correct.
 Evidence supporting the black hole model is mainly found in ungulates.